SIBAM890/LawGeeks-Pro/README.md

 🚀 About The Project

-Legal documents—such as rental agreements, loan contracts, and terms of service—are often full of dense, technical language.
+Legal documents such as rental agreements, loan contracts, and terms of service—are often full of dense, technical language.
 This creates confusion and potential risks for individuals.

 LawGeeks-Pro helps bridge this gap by offering a clear, private, and supportive environment to: